Motion and Sports Analysis Lab

 - Patellar instability/dislocation

 - Symptoms limiting sports participation

 - Slipped capital femoral epiphysis

-Comprehensive motion and sports analysis testing makes the diagnosis and treatment of movement disorders much more precise.
-Many of the abnormalities diagnosed with the assistance of the computerized motion analysis can not be correctly assessed without this technology.
-Motion analysis testing helps surgeons accurately determine and quantify the causes of problems arising from positioning of the hip, knee and ankle, along with deformities of the long bones of the legs.
+For patients with movement disorders, comprehensive motion and sports analysis testing can make diagnoses and treatments much more precise.
+Many abnormalities cannot be correctly assessed without computerized motion analysis.
+This technology helps surgeons accurately determine and quantify problems due to the positioning of the hip, knee and ankle, along with deformities of the long bones of the legs.

 - Pre-operative motion analysis results in changes to surgical plans for nearly 90% of children evaluated in the motion lab.